Cezerye | Turkish Carrot and Walnut Bars

 • In a 5 x 7 Pyrex pan, spread about ½ of the coconut powder on the bottom (7).

 • Now spoon the carrot mixture into the dish and spread evenly (8).
-Use a spatula or your fingertips to even it out in the top (9).
+Use a spatula or your fingertips to even it out at the top (9).

 shaping the carrot dessert in a glass tray and coating with coconut.